juninhodigital/Framework.Dynamic/README.md

 # Framework.Dynamic
-It is a .NET Core/Standard library that provides dynamic method invocation and object query using expression
+It is a .NET Core/Standard library that provides dynamic object creation and query using expression

 Technologies
 - [x] .NET Core and .NET Standard